 As a divorced parent of an 8 year old I have seen firsthand that it is possible to raise a child who is happy and well adapted in spite of a divorce.
 Regardless of how her father and I felt about each other we made a decision to work together and put her needs at the forefront of our decisions.
 It has not been easy to keep peace and take the high road because there is a reason we are divorced but I’m glad we have treated each other with respect for her sake.

 I’ve had to bite my tongue and smile at times but I decided to be motivated by her and not my own pain, anger, disappointment, etc. You get the picture.
 At first I was concerned about her going back and forth between two homes but she needs both of us and we both meet a different need in her life.
 The back and forth has not been as much of a disturbance as I had feared.
 What is important to her is that she has time with both her parents and the divorce although difficult has actually given both of us the opportunity to have an even more intimate relationship with her.

 There is conflicting research as to how divorce truly affects a child’s emotional health and if a child from a divorced home is more likely to be unhappy or experience divorce in their own adult life versus a child raised in a two parent home.
 Whether this is true or not there are times when divorce is the best thing for everyone involved including the children.

 3 Examples of When Divorce Can Be Good For Children:

-To schedule an appointment with one of our experts call 407-622-1770 today or click here for an online appointment.
+If you or your child are having difficulties in this phase of life then seek help.
+Schedule an appointment with one of our experts here at Life Counseling solutions by calling 407-622-1770 today or click here for an online appointment.